seyramgabriel/brokencrystals/README.md

 * Copy and save the token securely

-Let's go back to the Jenkins server
+**13.** Configure SonarQube Scanner in Jenkins

-**13.** Setting SonarQube environment and tool under System and Tool
+ Go back to the Jenkins server
 * Go to "Manage Jenkins"
 * Click on "System"
 * Scroll down to SonarQube Installations, check "Environmental variables" and enter a name of your choice under "Name" **eg.** "SonarQube", copy and paste the SonarQuber server URL under "Server URL" **eg.** ```http://3.131.162.22:9000/```